German Studies second year modules

 The Year 2 advanced course helps you to develop your German language through three weekly class:

 - Grammar and Translation, a weekly class, taught in small groups, which addresses certain specific grammar problems and offers training in translation both into and out of German;

 - ‘Sprachpraxis’, a weekly class taught in small groups, focuses on improving your written and oral German and your comprehension skills, helping you to develop your vocabulary and your awareness of how German is used;

-- Landeskunde-Vorlesung: A weekly lecture in German, dealing in this semester primarily with aspects of German and Austrian arts and culture (literature, theatre, film, music etc)
+- Landeskunde-Vorlesung: A weekly hour-long lecture in German in Semester 2, dealing primarily with aspects of German and Austrian arts and culture.